tradle/mycloud/README.md

 ## Development

 *Note: this project is transitioning to Typescript.
-If you're changing any `*.ts` files, be sure you have `tsc -w` running to transpile to Javascript on the fly.*
+If you're changing any `*.ts` files, or if you run `git pull` be sure you have `tsc -w` running to transpile to Javascript on the fly.*

 ### serverless.yml